Jorge's relationship advice is based on experience and observation. Let his trial and error be your success (hopefully).

 "Hey, Don't Ignore Me!"
 How to Get His Attention Back Without Seeming Desperate

-So the guy you like--your boyfriend, your crush, whoever--suddenly lost interest in you.
+So the guy you like—your boyfriend, your crush, whoever—has suddenly lost interest in you.
 He seemed to like you before, but now he's less enthusiastic, and you'd like to get his attention back without being too pushy.

 Well, put yourself in his shoes.
 He's probably going through something similar.
 It doesn't even necessarily mean that something you said or did turned him off.
 The feelings could have just randomly waned on their own.
 The early stage of romance is a fickle place to be.

 So, what do you do about it?
 How do you get his attention back?
 While there are no guarantees, here are some ways that you can encourage him to look your way again.